 How we take observations

-Observations are a critical part of what we do, as well as telling us what's happening at the current moment, they also play a vital role feeding into our computer models to ensure we produce the most accurate forecast possible.
+Observations are at the heart of what we do at the Met Office, as well as telling us what's happening at the current moment, they also play a vital role feeding into our computer models to ensure we produce the most accurate forecast possible.

 Meteorological measurements are made in a variety of ways from many different locations over the United Kingdom and around the world.
 They meet a wide number of requirements which include: